-Per the course guidelines, please provide answers of either 2500 words or less (undergrads) or 3500 words or less (grads) combined for each pair of questions, including in-text citations with page numbers to relevant in-class readings.
+Per the course guidelines, please provide answers of 2000 words or less combined for each pair of questions, including in-text citations with page numbers to relevant in-class readings.
 I strongly encourage you to work on each prompt as you go (using your prep exercises as a sort of sandbox for playing with ideas and arguments), rather than waiting until the day or two before it’s due.

 1) During the past several weeks, we have examined a number of explanations for why the Global North has “diverged” from the Global South in terms of economic growth and performance.
 Given the arguments and evidence we have discussed, how can we best explain this divergence, and what are the mid- to long-term prospects for “convergence”?